Corndel/DT503-Using-and-Presenting-Business-Intelligence/PowerBI/Week 3/PowerBI DAX.md

 ## Introduction

-Welcome to this comprehensive guide on advanced statistical analysis of traffic accident data using PowerBI.
-This tutorial will walk you through implementing sophisticated statistical measures, creating meaningful visualizations, and building a robust analytical framework.
-By the end, you'll have a powerful suite of tools for analyzing traffic safety patterns and identifying significant trends.
+This tutorial will guide you through using Power BI's Data Analysis Expressions (DAX) for complex data modelling and advanced exploratory data analysis (EDA).
+You’ll also learn to apply statistical tests like hypothesis testing and ANOVA directly within Power BI to gain insights from a sample dataset on traffic accidents.

 ## Part 1: Data Import and Statistical Foundation